FIND AFFORDABLE SCHOOLS

 One of the well-known physician assistant programs in Virginia, Radford University Carilion’s PA program welcomes students from various disciplines, so, as a student, you could be rubbing shoulders with other members of your cohort who are nurses, medical assistants, respiratory therapists, or mental health counselors.
 This broad-ranging professional experience that comes to the classroom through its students not only enriches learning but also creates a platform where you learn to collaborate with other health care providers.
 The college’s PA education is based on evidence-based medicine and emphasizes interprofessional collaboration.
 Here, apart from engaging in didactic lectures, case scenarios, simulation technology, and supervised patient care experiences, the college also fosters participation in professional conferences to develop a strong network.
 In fact, if you choose to actively involve yourself in these professional activities you can even hold a leadership position at the national level.

-This PA program boasts of high pass rates on the certification exam and ensures successful placement of its graduates, little surprise that it gets counted among the best physician assistant programs in Virginia.
+Program Details: This PA program boasts of high pass rates on the certification exam and ensures successful placement of its graduates, little surprise that it gets counted among the best physician assistant programs in Virginia.
 The 27-month PA includes 15 months of didactic, followed by 12 months in clinical rotations.
 The 101-credit PA coursework requires you to complete sequential courses in clinical anatomy, foundations of interprofessional leadership, clinical medicine, pathophysiology, behavioral medicine, pharmacotherapeutics, research & evidence-based practice, and ethics & laws in healthcare.
 Thereafter, the clinical rotations take you through various specialties including primary care, internal medicine, pediatric medicine, women’s health, general surgery, orthopedics, psychiatry, and emergency medicine.
 After completing the rotations, you come back on-campus for the capstone and summative evaluation process.

 This program is open to students with a bachelor’s degree in any field, however, to be eligible you must have at least 500 hours of healthcare experience, either paid or volunteered.
 Also, you must complete program pre-requisites in anatomy & physiology, chemistry, microbiology, statistics, medical terminology, genetics, and psychology before matriculation.
 Other factors that you must fulfill, include submitting references, a GRE score, and a compelling essay.